yasn1/screenshoot/README.md

 # About
-Hello, I am Yasin, I am a backend developer.
+Hi there, Im Yasin, Im a backend dev.
 The function stack you see here is used to rotate the screenshot of a website.

 # Packages
 [express](https://www.npmjs.com/package/express)